styleguidist/react-styleguidist/docs/Configuration.md

 For components that do not have an example, a default one can be used.
 When set to `true`, the [DefaultExample.md](https://github.com/styleguidist/react-styleguidist/blob/master/scripts/templates/DefaultExample.md) is used, or you can provide the path to your own example Markdown file.

-When writing your own default example file, `__COMPONENT__` will be replaced by the actual component name at compile-time.
+When writing your own default example file, `__COMPONENT__` will be replaced by the actual component name at compile time.

 #### `getComponentPathLine`